Drug Candidate for Treatment of Autoimmune Diseases

 Primary biliary cholangitis, or PBC (previously referred to as primary biliary cirrhosis), is a chronic cholestatic liver disease which is classified as a rare disease.

 Progressive bile-duct injury from portal and periportal inflammation could result in progressive fibrosis, cholangitis and eventually cirrhosis.
 Evidence to date suggests that immunological and genetic factors might cause the disease.
 The treatment goal is to slow the progression rate of the disease and to alleviate the symptoms.
 Liver transplantation appears to be the only life-saving procedure for PBC patients.

 Inflammation, the underlying cause of PBC, is believed to be T lymphocyte mediated.
 In research models with etrasimod, we have demonstrated modulation of the specific subtypes of T lymphocytes implicated in PBC.

-We are conducting a dose finding randomized, double-blind, placebo-controlled multinational Phase 2 clinical trial of etrasimod in moderate to severe UC.
+We have received positive Phase 2 results for etrasimod and have initiated planning for Phase 3.
+In March 2018, we completed a dose finding randomized, double-blind, placebo-controlled multinational Phase 2 clinical trial of etrasimod in moderate to severe UC.
 The aim of the trial includes investigating a clear dose response and establishing a clinically meaningful signal for the active arm(s) from placebo.
-The trial is expected to evaluate the effects of etrasimod, 1mg and 2mg, versus placebo on multiple efficacy measures including total Mayo Score (TMS), clinical remission and clinical response in up to 160 patients.
+The trial is expected to evaluate the effects of etrasimod, 1 mg and 2 mg, versus placebo on multiple efficacy measures including a 3-component Mayo Score, total Mayo Score (TMS), clinical remission and clinical response in up to 160 patients.
 Subjects from this study have the possibility to continue after 12 weeks in an open label extension study for up to 46 weeks with the focus on safety and maintenance of therapeutic effect.

 Primary Biliary Cholangitis